 That ’s the beauty of creativity.
 Rules are made to be bent out of shape.

 Don’t be afraid to coin your own words, make hyphens your friend and create your own grammar rules.
 Experimenting with spelling can be a clever way to get the word you want, while still standing out.
 It can also go very wrong, so coin carefully.
 See: Dribbble, CUUP, Grindr, LNDR, Plenaire.
 Familiar words, made ownable with a little finessing.

 Check the URL and Instagram handle.

 You’ve made it all the way here.
 Well done.
 Your favourite name is free of trademarks and that baby (or baybee?) is all yours.
 Before we congratulate you, check those goddamn URLs.
 Because there’s nothing more frustrating than creating an epic name, only to realise some person with 0 followers, 2 creepy pictures and an inactive account has taken that name before you.

 If it’s taken, it’s not a tragedy.
 It’s just good to be aware of it so you can get creative from the outset.

 Naming is a carefully curated art form - and it’s the first point of reference for audiences when discovering your brand.
 Give it the thought it deserves.
 The time it warrants.
 And the oomph that’ll help take your brand all the way.

 Need help with naming?
-We can help with that.
+We can do that.

 Need help with creating strategy?
-We can help with that, too.
+We can do that, too.